Calallen, Corpus Christi, Texas

 Calallen (/kælˈælᵻn/ kal-AL-in) is a former town that existed until the 1960s.
-Today, Calallen is a suburb of Corpus Christi.
+Today, Calallen is an outlying portion of the larger city of Corpus Christi.
 It is located in Nueces County, in the Coastal Bend region of Texas.
 It is bound to the north by the Nueces River, which also marks the boundary between Nueces County and San Patricio County.